 In some rare cases, the nearby teeth can get damaged during the filling procedure.
 Your dentist should be skilled enough to avoid such a thing, but accidents can happen.
 They can damage a neighboring tooth or gum with the drill, causing pain in the area.
 Additional visits and more healing time are required for a full recovery.

 You might develop an allergic reaction to the anesthetic used by the dentist, which will lead to discomfort and pain.
 Symptoms include swelling around the mouth and eyes, although these allergies are very rare.
 Pregnant women require an additional evaluation as they are more sensitive to anesthetics.
+Consultation of a doctor is recommended if in case of severe reactions or if in doubt.

 Development of another cavity